terasky-k8s-training/k8s-training-portworx/docs/prerequisites.md

 3. Design the Portworx cluster spec
     ![Spec Generator](images/spec_generator.png "Spec Generator")

-4. After completed all the steps you should get two yaml urls, Apply them.
+4. After completed all the steps you should get two yaml urls, Apply them (takes up to 10 minutes).

 After applying them a few things are being created: